Tock Binary Format

 Subscribe and allow commands are always allowed as long as the specific

-has been specified.
-If a driver_number
+driver_number has been specified.
+If a driver_number has not been specified

-for the capsule driver then allow
+for the capsule driver then allow and subscribe will be blocked.

-with the same driver_numer
+Multiple TbfHeaderDriverPermission with the same driver_numer can be

-is repeated for a single driver.
+included, so long as no offset is repeated for a single driver.
 When multiple

-s are used they are ORed together, so that they
+offsets and allowed_commandss are used they are ORed together, so that they

 all apply.

-Storage Permissions
+7 Storage Permissions

 #![allow(unused)] fn main() { // A list of storage permissions for accessing persistent storage struct TbfHeaderV2StoragePermissions { base: TbfHeaderTlv, write_id: u32, read_length: u16, read_ids: [u32], modify_length: u16, modify_ids: [u32], } }

-section is used to identify what access the app has to
+The Storage Permissions section is used to identify what access the app has to

 persistent storage.

-The data is stored in the TbfHeaderV2StoragePermissions
+The data is stored in the TbfHeaderV2StoragePermissions field, which includes

 0 2 4 6 8